Meghan McCain Attacks Donald Trump After He Attempts To Honor Prisoners Of War

 “I think John McCain’s done very little for the veterans.
 I’m very disappointed in John McCain,” he said.

-McCain spent about five-and-a-half years and was reportedly tortured repeatedly in a Vietnamese prison known as the “Hanoi Hilton.”
+John McCain spent about five-and-a-half years as a POW and was allegedly tortured repeatedly in a Vietnamese prison known as the “Hanoi Hilton.”

-After the respected senator’s passing, Trump continued his attacks against McCain, drawing criticism from people across the aisle.
-Since then, the 35-year-old TV host has picked up the conflict – and the president has shot back.
+After the respected senator’s passing, Trump continued his attacks against him, drawing criticism from people across the aisle.
+Since then, his daughter has picked up the conflict — and the president has shot back.

-According to a recent expose on the Trump administration, Trump slammed McCain as being fat and said that she appears to be dumber than her father.
-He reportedly said that no one cared about her and mocked her cheeks and waistline, as The Inquisitr previously reported.
+According to a recent expose on the Trump administration, Trump slammed Meghan McCain as being fat, saying that she appears to be dumber than her father.
+He allegedly said that no one cared about her and mocked her cheeks and waistline, as The Inquisitr previously reported.

-Co-host Joy Behar jumped to McCain’s side, adding her own comment to the Twitter thread, saying that the people would “never forget” Trump’s behavior.
+The View co-host Joy Behar jumped to McCain’s side, adding her own comment to the Twitter thread where she said that the people would “never forget” Trump’s behavior.

 McCain, who just announced that she is pregnant with her first child, will continue her role on The View via satellite during the coronavirus pandemic.